Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m3/lesson/Lesson_11.md

 With each iteration, the to-do list application becomes more feature-rich and refined.
 It demonstrates the incremental and feedback-driven nature of iterative development, where each iteration builds upon the previous one and delivers a working product increment.

+# Tutorial Video

 <iframe width="481" height="271" src="https://www.youtube.com/embed/T8xvMIiFzD0" title="How To Create An MVP" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# AI Prompts

+Here are some interesting AI prompts to try.

+* Create Django data model for Student: name, email, github, server

+* Explain how to migrate the database

+* Write functions for views of Student data type: List, Detail, Edit, Create, Delete

+* Create tests for Student data and Student views